-This Prospectus has been prepared by the Issuer for use in connection with the offer and sale of the Bonds outside the United States.
-The Issuer and the Dealers reserve the right to reject any offer to purchase the Bonds, in whole or in part, for any reason.
+This Prospectus has been prepared by the Issuer for use in connection with the offer and sale of the Bonds outside the United States to non-U.S. persons in reliance on Regulation S. The Issuer and the Dealers reserve the right to reject any offer to purchase the Bonds, in whole or in part, for any reason.
 This Prospectus does not constitute an offer to any person in the United States.
 Distribution of this Prospectus by any non-U.S. person outside the United States to any U.S. person or to any other person within the United States, is unauthorised and any disclosure without the prior written consent of the Issuer of any of its contents to any such U.S. person or other person within the United States, is prohibited.